 What, you’re asking, is the point of this long, rambling, boring story?
 We’ve all lost keys.

-The point is that losing the key sent me right over the edge so completely and so quickly that it wasn’t until hours later that I realized losing the key was a trigger for a much deeper upset.
+The point is that losing the key sent me right over the edge so completely and so quickly it wasn’t until hours later that I realized losing the key was a trigger for a much deeper upset.

 For much of my life I’ve doubted my own perceptions and experience.
 I’ve internalized a lot of gaslighting and projection.
-I’ve accepted that I’m hypersensitive, dramatic, attention-seeking, too intense, too curious, too imaginative, too sensual and too passionate.
+I’ve accepted I’m hypersensitive, dramatic, attention-seeking, too intense, too curious, too imaginative, too sensual and too passionate.

 My second husband (not the father of my children) was abusive.
 During that marriage, when I was in my 30s and the kids were pre-teens, I reached a point of despair and desperation that led me to find a therapist, ostensibly for marriage counseling.
-My deeper, more honest agenda was that I wanted a professional assessment of my parenting.
+My deeper, more honest agenda was I wanted a professional assessment of my parenting.

 My husband had me convinced that I was bad with money, I fantasized and made up stories about things that never happened (like being abused), I was frigid and/or a nymphomaniac (he could never make up his mind), and I was impossibly difficult to live with.
 I got a lot of the “you’re an unfit parent” routine from the boys’ father and his family, too.